LIBRARY SEARCH ACTIVITY

 - * Be ready to present your successful search tactics next class session.

-GROUP 1: Learn to use the HSU Library catalog.
-Limit your search to finding books on the shelves.
-Pick a topic and find some books.
+GROUP 1: Learn to use the CSU OneSearch to find books on the shelves.
+Look at Advanced Search, also.
 Do a "proximity search".
-Where are the books of quotations?
+Where can you find books of quotations?

 GROUP 2: Learn to use the Articles + databases to access full text articles.
-Keep to general databases of most use to most Comm 100 students, such as: EBSCOhost and Omnifile, and CQ Researcher.
+Start with general databases of most use to most Comm 100 students, such as: EBSCOhost and Omnifile, and CQ Researcher then move to "Databases by Subject"

 GROUP 3: Check out the Newspaper Library Guide and explore its links along with Proquest Newsstand, focusing on the general news section.